shlomif/shlomif-tech-diary/facebook-perl-groups--request-for-help--case-for-commercial-fanfic.md

 (Or the "case for commercial fan-fiction" for short)

-I think (and try to prove) that it (as well as screenreaders accepting screenplays in easier-to-validate format and pinpointing the precise faults for disapproval) are logical steps in the "open / share / remix" trend.
+I think (and try to prove) that it (as well as screenreaders accepting screenplays in easier-to-validate format and pinpointing the precise faults for disapproval) are logical steps in the "open / free / share / remix" trend.

 So I could use reposts / shares / comments / criticisms (see http://shlomifishswiki.branchable.com/Encourage_criticism_and_try_to_get_offended/ ) and will even try to link to them from the main article.

+Also note that you can contact me in private ( https://www.shlomifish.org/me/contact-me/ ) about adding real or virtual donations of money to my virtual donations' ledger while soliciting work on FOSS / free culture works.
+I trust you won't be dicks ( https://knowyourmeme.com/memes/wheatons-law ) and overcharge me, but in any case, the sums are just guidelines, and I'm not promising I will allocate time for them soon.
+(My preferred currency for virtual donations is US Dollars.)

+"Where they have burned books, they will end in burning human beings. -- Heinrich Heine"